 The day my oldest daughter was born, the weight of motherhood set in.
 I could feel the responsibility of life on my chest, the responsibility to raise her, and the responsibility to nurture her little soul.
 I suddenly had a future flashing before my eyes where I dreaded the day I would first lose her in public or the day when we would fail to connect emotionally.

-Instead of being that frantic mother shrieking her child’s name in the mall as they darted between clothing racks and instead being the momma that yelled at her child to get their attention, I committed in those moments to find a solution to not raise my voice to get my child’s attention.
+Instead of being that frantic mother shrieking her child’s name in the mall as they darted between clothing racks and instead being the momma that yelled at her child to get their attention, I committed in those moments to find a solution to not raise my voice to get my child’s attention and seek a more positive parenting approach.
 And I did so with a family whistle.

 It all started with a sweet, gentle whistle to her while I would be nursing her.
 It was a way I would try to get those teeny, tiny, sparkling blue eyes to look up at me and connect with me in those moments.
 I so desperately wanted that time, those memories, and those baby blues to be seared into my memory.